Perlkonig/grav-plugin-webmention/README.md

-# Webmentions Plugin
+# Webmention Plugin

-The **Webmentions** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
+The **Webmention** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It implements the [Webmention protocol](https://www.w3.org/TR/webmention/) with [the Vouch extension](https://indieweb.org/Vouch).

 ## Installation

 ## Configuration

 Below is the default configuration and an explanation of the different settings.
-To customize, first copy `webmentions.yaml` to your `user/config/plugins` folder and edit that copy.
+To customize, first copy `webmention.yaml` to your `user/config/plugins` folder and edit that copy.

 ```
 enabled: true
-datadir: webmentions
+datadir: webmention
 file_url_name_map: url_name_map.yaml

 sender: